bangde/Asia-Postal-Shipping-Table/readme.txt

 It replaces complex coding with a simple, logic-based table that allows you to define rules based on Weight, Cart Total, Item Quantity, and Shipping Class.

 🚀 Key Features

+💱 Currency Conversion & Exchange Rate: Easily handle cross-currency shipping.
+If your store is in USD but you ship via Thailand Post (THB), simply enter the exchange rate (e.g., 0.028) and the plugin handles the math automatically.

+🇹🇭 Local Currency Display with Flags: The shipping rules table now intelligently displays the correct local currency symbol (e.g., ฿, Rp, ¥) and country flag for the selected carrier, making data entry clear and error-free.

 🔃 Drag-and-Drop Reordering: Easily prioritize your rules by dragging rows up or down.
 Essential for complex logic stacks (First Match Wins).